satyajeetn/satyajeetn.github.io/_pages/teaching.md

 nav: true
 nav_order: 4
 ---
+I have been a TA to the following Courses:

-Spring 2022: COSC 240- Introduction to Algorithms (Teaching assistant).
+Spring 2022: COSC 240- Introduction to Algorithms

-Fall 2022: COSC 540- Graduate Algorithms (Teaching Assistant)
+Fall 2022: COSC 540- Graduate Algorithms

+Spring 2023: COSC 240: Introduction to Algorithms (Ongoing)